theolujay/vmlc-backend/docs/views/api.md

 <summary>Overview</summary>

 ## Overview

-The VMLC API provides an integrated backend service for the Verboheit Mathematics League Competition, handling registration, exam administration, scoring, and leaderboard functionality with user management and role-based access control based on the awo types of users--staff and candidate
+The VMLC API provides an integrated backend service for the Verboheit Mathematics League Competition, handling registration, exam administration, scoring, and leaderboard functionality with user management and role-based access control based on the two types of users--staff and candidate

 ---
 </details>